vedeevi/epe-idc-micsvcs-200/src/InventoryService/Readme.md

 **Expectations**
 ```
  • Inventory update – Should be able to update the current inventory status.
-I.e
-    -	Admin can update New/Existing product status.
-    -	Update inventory based on item purchase.

  • Inventory Search – Given a product name/category, I should be able to get all items in my inventory
 ```